jrosen48/utk-homepage/content/post/2022-08-03-new-article-a-framework-for-augmenting-human-analytic-power-with-machine-learning-in-science-education-research/index.md

 ---
-title: New article - A framework for augmenting human analytic power with machine learning in science education research in JRST.
+title: New article - A framework for augmenting human analytic power with machine learning in science education research in JRST
 author: ''
 date: '2022-08-03'
 slug: new-article-a-framework-for-augmenting-human-analytic-power-with-machine-learning-in-science-education-research